LeetLLM

 What it tells you

 NIAH tests recall: can the model find a specific piece of information regardless of where it sits?
 A perfect score means the model has functional access to the entire context window.
-Most modern frontier models score near-perfect (>99%) on single-needle NIAH across their full stated context length.
+Frontier vendor evals now often report near-perfect single-needle retrieval at long context lengths, which is exactly why NIAH alone is no longer enough.[6][14]

 What it misses